soluyanow/python1/Projects-using-IPython.md

     research on high-energy physics.
 See for example [this post](http://root.cern.ch/drupal/content/ipython-notebooks-and-root-0).

--   [SAGE](http://www.sagemath.org/), a system for algebraic number theory and arithmetic geometry, uses IPython for its interactive command-line interface.
+-   [SageMath](http://www.sagemath.org/), also known as the Sage mathematics software system, uses IPython for its interactive command-line interface and offers both the Jupyter notebook and the Sage notebook for its notebook interface.
+Note that the Sage notebook was an inspiration for the IPython notebook which became the Jupyter notebook.

 -   [Singular](http://www.singular.uni-kl.de/), another computer algebra
-    system, also offers an IPython interface (Singular is also accessible as a SAGE subsystem).
+    system, also offers an IPython interface (Singular is also accessible as a SageMath subsystem).

 -   The [Pymerase](http://pymerase.sourceforge.net/) project for
     microarray gene expression databases, exposes an IPython shell in